wbc3rd/Riviera-Docs/docs/source/creating_slurm_script.rst

 Creating a SLURM Script
 ========================================

 In this section, we will guide you step-by-step on creating and running a SLURM script.
-Once you’ve evaluated the available computing resources, you are ready to write a script that integrates your resource requests, module loads, and job commands.
+Once you've evaluated the available computing resources, you are ready to write a script that integrates your resource requests, module loads, and job commands.

 Step 1: Create the Script File
 ---------------------------------